 This guide is brought to you in partnership with City Bonfires, the personal, portable, reusable, locally made bonfire.
 These bonfires are a great way to make memorable fall memories together.
 And they make a great gift too!

 October brings an end to the summer heat and so much family fun that one guide simply does not suffice.
 This month’s guide to family-friendly events includes outings sure to please every member of your family.
 Whether your crew is interested in food, history, music, sports, or outdoor fun, we’ve got you covered.
 As you try to decide how to spend these glorious weekends (and weekdays), please also take a look at our super useful Guide to Pumpkin Patches and Fall Fun and our list of the Top Apple Picking Orchards in the DC Area.
-And please keep your eye out for our upcoming guide to Halloween-related activities in the area.
+And please look at our Halloween Guide for Halloween-themed activities in the area.

 October Events in Washington, DC